carlgogo/exoimaging_challenge/pages/metrics.md

 The extras repository also contains a data challenge starting kit, in the form of a Jupyter notebook (``DC1_starting_kit.ipynb``), which explains in detail the source counting procedure on detection maps (to get the true and false positives).
 The starting kit can also be executed on the cloud thanks to [Binder](https://mybinder.org/v2/gh/carlgogo/exoimaging_challenge_extras/master).
 This implementation shall serve as a reference for future studies on image processing algorithms for direct imaging of exoplanets.

+### Scoreboard

+The challenge is implemented on [Codalab](http://codalab.org/), a framework for accelerating reproducible computational research.
+The participants will enter the competition by creating their own account on Codalab and following the link of the challenge.
+The scoreboards will be updated automatically after each submission to the Codalab interface.